Mazda MX-5 Mk3 review

 While it may be getting on a bit now, the Mazda MX-5 remains one of the best drivers' cars on the market, with superb handling and spirited drive - with a new model due in 2015.

 Our choice: MX-5 2.0i Sport Tech manual

-All versions get climate control, electric windows and remote central locking with boot release.
-Plus, all models, apart from entry-level SE, get cruise control.
+Mazda has also been generous when it comes to providing the MX-5 with standard equipment, as all versions get climate control, electric windows and remote central locking with boot release.
+Plus, all models apart from the SE get cruise control as standard.

 The entry-level model doesn't come with electronic stability control (ESP) as standard, either.